 Fort Halifax State Historic Site

-The oldest blockhouse in the United States is all that remains of Fort Halifax at the confluence of the Kennebec and Sebasticook Rivers in Winslow, Maine.
+The blockhouse is all that remains of Fort Halifax, which sits at the confluence of the Kennebec and Sebasticook Rivers in Winslow.
 English settlers built the fort in 1754 to protect colonial settlements along the Kennebec and it served as a garrison for troops from 1754-1766.
-One mile south of the Winslow-Waterville bridge on U.S. Route 201.
-This is a state historical site and park.
-The building opens once a year on the 4th of July.

 On April 1, 1987, flood waters dismantled it.
 Crews in boats recovered the log timbers, which had scattered miles downriver.
 The blockhouse was reassembled the following year.
 Today, the fort bears the designation as a National Historic Landmark.

 For more information, check with the Bureau of Parks and Lands.